Shamita-Patil/gemini-rag-assistant/README.md

 ## Author

-Built to learn and demonstrate:
+Built as a hands-on project to demonstrate:

 * Retrieval-Augmented Generation (RAG)
 * Semantic Search